c3lang/c3docs-old/docs/conversion.md

 Implicit narrowing is only allowed for floating point values and integer types.
 The following must hold:

 1. To narrow to a floating point type, all sub expressions must be integers or a floating point as narrow or more narrow than the target type.
-2. To narrow to an integer type, all sub expressions must be integers and as narrow or mor narrow than the target type, ignoring signedness.
+2. To narrow to an integer type, all sub expressions must be integers and as narrow or narrower than the target type, ignoring signedness.

 ```
 half h = 12.0;